 Marathon Petroleum’s cash flow

-In 2018, Marathon Petroleum (MPC) had $6.2 billion in cash from operations.
-The company had cash outflows of $7.4 billion in the form of PPE (plant, property, and equipment) additions and acquisition activities and $0.9 billion in the form of dividends.
+In 9M17, Marathon Petroleum (MPC) generated around $3.9 billion in cash flow from operations.
+The company had cash outflows of $2.2 billion in the form of an addition to plant, property, and equipment (or PPE) and acquisitions, as well as $0.6 billion in the form of dividends.
+The acquisition outflow was related to purchase of the Ozark pipeline by MPLX (MPLX).

-Marathon Petroleum’s cash outflows were ~$8.3 billion in 2018 if we consider the PPE additions, the acquisition, and dividend payments.
-The company’s cash flow from operations of $6.2 billion fell short of its necessary capex, acquisition activities, and dividend payments of $8.3 billion in 2018.
+Marathon Petroleum’s cash outflows totaled ~$2.8 billion in 9M17 if we consider the PPE additions, acquisition, and dividend payments.
+This led to a surplus of ~$1.1 billion, which is the difference between cash from operations of $3.9 billion and outflows of $2.8 billion.